 A new phenomenon of phase lead synchronization has been detected and analyzed numerically and analytically in unidirectionally coupled chaotic Rössler systems.
 If the response system is faster than the drive system than for sufficiently large coupling strength the phases are locked in such a way that the phase of the response system is ahead of the drive.
 This phenomenon can lead to anticipating synchronization, which does not require any delay terms either in the drive or response systems.

 Acknowledgements

-This work was supported by the Global grant No. VP1-3.1-ŠMM-07-K-01-025.
+This research was funded by the European Social Fund under the Global Grant measure No. VP1-3.1-ŠMM-07-K-01-025.